WaveTek-co/WaveSwap/WHAT.md

 ## Executive Summary

-WaveTek is a cutting-edge, privacy-preserving decentralized exchange (DEX) aggregator built on Solana that enables confidential token swaps, cross-chain bridging, and staking.
+WaveTek is a privacy-preserving decentralized exchange (DEX) aggregator built on Solana that enables confidential token swaps, cross-chain bridging, and staking.
 Our platform combines institutional-grade privacy with user-friendly interfaces to provide secure, fast, and private DeFi transactions.

 ### Platform Overview